cmponton/Getting-and-Cleaning-Data/README.md

 A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: http://www.youtube.com/watch?v=XOEN9W05_4A

-##Files that were required to prepare the tidy data sets
+##Files Required to Create Tidy Data Sets

 * 'train/X_train.txt'- Training set with 561 Variables and 7352 Observations
 * 'train/y_train.txt'- Training labels set with 1 Variable and 7352 Observations